Transport in Kiribati

-The following article outlines transport in Kiribati.
+Transport in Kiribati is limited by the country's geography as a widely dispersed island nation in the central Pacific Ocean.
+The transport system consists primarily of short road networks on major atolls, domestic and international air services, and coastal and inter-island sea transport.
+There are no railways, and most travel between islands relies on ships or aircraft, with Tarawa and Kiritimati serving as the main transport hubs.

 Roadways

 There are 670 km of highways in Kiribati (1996 est.) of which 27 km are paved in South Tarawa (2001).
 The longest stretch of road travels from South Tarawa to North Tarawa.